 Best Buy (BBY) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the consumer electronics retailer had lost 6.19% over the past month.
-This has lagged the Retail-Wholesale sector's loss of 1.79% and the S&P 500's gain of 2.25% in that time.
+Heading into today, shares of the consumer electronics retailer had lost 1.8% over the past month, lagging the Retail-Wholesale sector's loss of 1.14% and the S&P 500's gain of 4.41% in that time.

 Wall Street will be looking for positivity from BBY as it approaches its next earnings report date.
 This is expected to be November 24, 2020.
-On that day, BBY is projected to report earnings of $1.69 per share, which would represent year-over-year growth of 49.56%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $10.90 billion, up 11.62% from the year-ago period.
+The company is expected to report EPS of $1.69, up 49.56% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $10.90 billion, up 11.62% from the year-ago period.

 Investors might also notice recent changes to analyst estimates for BBY.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.54% higher.
-BBY currently has a Zacks Rank of #2 (Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate has moved 0.54% higher within the past month.
+BBY is holding a Zacks Rank of #2 (Buy) right now.

-In terms of valuation, BBY is currently trading at a Forward P/E ratio of 15.5.
-This valuation marks a discount compared to its industry's average Forward P/E of 16.05.
+Valuation is also important, so investors should note that BBY has a Forward P/E ratio of 16.57 right now.
+Its industry sports an average Forward P/E of 16.8, so we one might conclude that BBY is trading at a discount comparatively.

-Investors should also note that BBY has a PEG ratio of 2.01 right now.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Retail - Consumer Electronics was holding an average PEG ratio of 2.01 at yesterday's closing price.
+Also, we should mention that BBY has a PEG ratio of 2.14.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Retail - Consumer Electronics industry currently had an average PEG ratio of 2.14 as of yesterday's close.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.